roocs/rook/Rook_WPS_ESGF2_talk_draft.md

 <!-- The local index contains global dataset placement and detailed local
 assets.
 Piddiplatsch was built for PID publication.
-It consumes STAC items from the ESGF2 Kafka queue and uses plugins to map them to target schemas.
+It consumes STAC items from the ESGF-NG Kafka queue and uses plugins to map them to target schemas.
 A new Rook plugin can use publication, update and deletion events to maintain the local PostgreSQL-backed STAC index.
 STAC is the authoritative fallback; it is queried only when local placement information is insufficient. -->